Bollocks: Severity

 It did not appear in Samuel Johnson's 1755 dictionary of the English language.
 It was also omitted from the 1933 Oxford English Dictionary and its 1941 reprint, finally appearing in the 1972 supplement.
 The first modern English dictionary to include an entry for "bollocks" was G. N. Garmonsway's Penguin English Dictionary of 1965.

 The relative severity of the various profanities, as perceived by the British public, was studied on behalf of the Broadcasting Standards Commission, Independent Television Commission, BBC and Advertising Standards Authority.
 The results of this jointly commissioned research were published in December 2000 in a paper called "Delete Expletives?".
 This placed "bollocks" in eighth position in terms of its perceived severity, between "prick" (seventh place) and "arsehole" (ninth place).
 By comparison, the word "balls" (which has some similar meanings) was down in 22nd place.
 Of the people surveyed, 25% thought that "bollocks" should not be broadcast at all, and only 11% thought that it could acceptably be broadcast at times before the national 9 pm "watershed" on television (radio does not have a watershed).
 25% of the people regarded "bollocks" as "very severe", 32% "quite severe", 34% "mild" and 8% considered it "not swearing".

 A survey of the language of London teenagers (published in 2002) examined, amongst other things, the incidence of various swearwords in their speech.
 It noted that the top ten swearwords make up 81% of the total swearwords.
 "Bollocks" was the seventh most frequent swearword, after "fucking", "shit", "fuck", "bloody", "hell" and "fuck off".
 Below "bollocks" were "bastard", "bitch" and "damn", in eighth, ninth and tenth places.
 This research regarded these words as swearwords in the context of their usage but observed that some might be inoffensive in other contexts.

-Some campaigners, particularly the Liberal Democrats, hoping to stop the UK's departure from the European Union have adopted the slogan, "Bollocks to Brexit".
+Some campaigners, particularly the Liberal Democrats, hoping to stop the UK's departure from the European Union adopted the slogan, "Bollocks to Brexit".
 When queried about the propriety of the use of this term in Parliament in January 2019, the Speaker of the House, John Bercow ruled that the use of the word in Parliamentary speech was "not disorderly".